 The tradition of putting up a Christmas tree on St. Peter’s Square started in 1982 at the request of the Polish Pope, John Paul II.
 It is believed that fir Christmas tree, which is an evergreen plant, represents the resilience of life in fighting against harsh weather.

-The tree will be just as much majestic: 26 meter high, 70 cm in diameter, the red spruce was donated by the Consortium of Rotzo and San Pietro from the northern Italian region of Veneto.
+The tree was just as much majestic: 28 meter high, the red spruce came from Andalo, in Trentino region of Italy.

-Both the Christmas tree and the Scurelle nativity will be installed at the Vatican on the eve of the Solemnity of the Immaculate Conception and will remain in St. Peter’s Square until the feast of the Lord’s Baptism on 12 January.
+Both Christmas tree and nativity had been inaugurated at the Vatican on 10 December and remained in St. Peter’s Square until the feast of the Lord’s Baptism on 10 January 2022.

 Looking for a new Nativity scene for your household?
-Browse below our selection of handcarved wooden nativities from Trentino.
+Browse below our selection of hand-carved wooden and resin nativities from Italy.

 St. Peter's Square Nativity Scene - December 2021